sebykiu/EventControllerAndLogger/README.md

 Event Controller and Logger (ECAL) is a subpart of the [3D Unity Stack](https://github.com/skiunke/CrownetUnity) based on the [Crownet Project](https://crownet.org/).

-ECAL is completely optional as Crownet supports direct communication to Unity, but has some unique and helpful features.
+ECAL is completely optional as Omnet++ supports direct communication to Unity, but has some unique and helpful features.

 ## Installation